sharadktiwari/Face-Recognition-in-CameraorVideo/README.md

 1. First clone the project
 2. Make your training and testing data.
 3. Now first run the faceRecognition.py then run tester.py
-4. After training you the model will predict the name of person by fetching face from camera/video.
+4. After training the model will predict the name of person by fetching face from camera/video.
 5. While running the program for second or third time, we can load the trainingData.yml(results of previous training) as a training data.

 # Contributors: